projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    settings to meet your application's particular needs.
 But for now, you will update only a few settings for functional and educational purposes.

-   You may see some error messages from the configurator, such as shown here:
+   You may see some error messages from the Configurator, such as shown here:

    .. image:: images/gsg-config-errors.png
       :align: center
       :class: drop-shadow

-   The configurator does consistency and validation checks when you load or save a scenario.
+   The Configurator does consistency and validation checks when you load or save a scenario.
 Notice the Hypervisor and VM1 tabs both have an error icon, meaning there are issues with configuration options in two areas.
 Since the Hypervisor tab is currently highlighted, we're seeing an issue we can resolve